wilriker/execonmcode/README.md

 $ execonmcode -help
 Usage of ./execonmcode:
   -command value
-        Command to execute
+        Command to execute.
+This can be specified multiple times.
   -debug
         Print debug output
+  -execAsync
+        Run command to execute async and return success to DCS immediately -interceptionMode string
-  -mCode value
+        Interception mode to use (default "Pre") -mCode value
-        Code that will initiate execution of the command -socketPath string
+        Code that will initiate execution of the command.
+This can be specified multiple times.
+  -noFlush
+        Do not flush the code channel before executing the associated command -socketPath string
         Path to socket (default "/var/run/dsf/dcs.sock") -trace
         Print underlying requests/responses
+  -version
+        Show version and exit
 ```

 Starting from version 3 it is possible to provide an arbitrary number of `-mCode` + `-command` tuples.
 This way a